timcleaver/aws4curl/README.md

 usage: aws4curl [aws4curl options] [curl options]

 aws4curl options:
-  --aws-region AWS Region to sign requests with (required) --aws-service AWS Service (required)
+  --aws-region AWS Region to sign requests with (Default: us-east-1) --aws-service AWS Service (required)
+  --aws-profile AWS profile

 AWS Credentials:
-Environment variables AWS_ACCESS_KEY and AWS_SECRET_KEY must be defined.
-If AWS_SESSION_TOKEN is available, it will be used to generate the header "X-Amz-Security-Token"
+If AWS_PROFILE or a profile is provided on via --aws-profile then the credentials are extracted from the shared credentials file (default: '~/.aws/credentials' and ~/.aws/config or defined by AWS_SHARED_CREDENTIALS_FILE process env var).
+Otherwise use the AWS_ACCESS_KEY_ID && AWS_SECRET_ACCESS_KEY env vars if set.
+Lastly, attempt to use the instance credentials.

 curl options:
   Every flag and argument will be passed to your installed curl